Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Nguyen Hong Son, Chairman of the Union of Vietnamese Associations in Japan, talked with CAND Newspaper reporters.

 Now, what worries him the most is the second and third generations – children with Vietnamese blood born and raised in Japan.
-He cherishes the idea of a “Vietnamese home” in the heart of Japan – where the Vietnamese language can resound every day, where children living far away from home can feel the taste of their homeland, and where Japanese friends can come anytime to understand the people, history and culture of Vietnam.
+He cherishes the idea of a “Vietnamese home” in the heart of Japan – where the Vietnamese language can be heard every day, where people living far away from home can feel the taste of their homeland, and where Japanese friends can come anytime to understand the people, history and culture of Vietnam.
 “The two words ‘Fatherland’ are very sacred.
 What we are doing today is not only to fan the flame of Vietnamese spirit in Japan, but also to keep that flame burning and pass it on to future generations,” he said emotionally.

 Mission to connect young Vietnamese intellectuals globally